 AND, OF COURSE… Atonal music is judged as more complicated and more difficult than tonal music and therefore more worthy of critical attention.

 NONSENSE!!!
-Schoenberg wrote that the journey towards increasing dissonance was an emancipation of musical resources…a quest in search a Holy Grail…a Utopian Zukunftsmusik, (sorry Richard Wagner).
+Schoenberg wrote that the journey towards increasing dissonance was an emancipation of musical resources…a quest in search of a Holy Grail…a Utopian Zukunftsmusik, (sorry Richard Wagner).
 Funnily enough, others warned of an impending atonal apocalypse!!!
 (They were also off-target).

 These blinkered musicologists have a simplistic, linear view of musical history and they often connect it strongly and directly to evolution and other biological factors… They use words such as ‘continuous progress’ ‘selection’ and ‘adaptation’ and talk of forces at work within music that are analogous to the development of an organism… They refer to the energetic tendencies of the semitone and the mutation of modality into tonality; the metamorphosis of tonality into atonality.
 NONSENSE!!!